jashlodhavia/trademark_backend/docs/Project_Report_Trademark_Infringement_Detection.md

 ### 2.1 Problem in Hand

-Government IP departments face:
+IP departments are dealing with:

-- **Rising litigation:** A surge in trademark infringement cases linked to digital content and AI-generated or -assisted mimicry.
+- **More litigation:** Infringement cases are up, tied to digital content and AI-assisted copying.
-- **Diverse infringement patterns:** Identical names in different languages, copied or rotated logos, phonetic and semantic variations, and combined visual/verbal mimicry.
+- **Mixed types of infringement:** Same name in another language, copied or rotated logos, soundalike or synonym names, and combinations of visual and verbal mimicry.
-- **Need for proactive detection:** Moving from reactive enforcement to proactive risk detection across applications and digital channels.
+- **Pressure to detect early:** Moving from “react when someone complains” to spotting risk across applications and channels before it escalates.

 ### 2.2 Current Issues

-The status quo is characterised by:
+How things work today:

-- **Volume:** Large numbers of applications and digital assets make manual review unsustainable.
+- **Volume:** Too many applications and assets for manual review to be feasible.
-- **Manual bottlenecks:** Examiners rely on keyword search and visual inspection, leading to delays and inconsistency.
+- **Bottlenecks:** Examiners depend on keyword search and eyeballing logos, which slows things down and leads to uneven results.
-- **Lack of scalable similarity search:** Limited or no image-based similarity and cross-lingual text matching.
+- **No real image similarity:** Little or no image-based similarity search or cross-lingual text matching.
-- **Difficulty in cross-language and visual similarity:** Manual comparison of scripts (e.g. Devanagari vs Latin) and rotated or resized logos is time-consuming and error-prone.
+- **Cross-language and visual comparison is hard:** Comparing Devanagari with Latin, or catching rotated or resized logos, is slow and error-prone when done by hand.

 ### 2.3 Current Manual Process (Minimal / No Tech Enablement)

-In many government IP workflows today:
+In many IP offices today:

-- **Keyword and text search** are the primary tools; examiners type terms and review lists manually.
+- **Keyword and text search** do most of the work; examiners type in terms and go through lists by hand.
-- **Visual inspection** is done by eye—comparing logos and marks one by one.
+- **Visual check** is manual—logos and marks are compared one by one.
-- **Filing-based workflows** dominate; each application is processed with limited linkage to a unified similarity engine.
+- **Filing-centric workflows** mean each application is handled on its own, with weak links to any shared similarity engine.
-- **Image similarity tools** are often absent or rudimentary, so rotation, aspect ratio, and minor edits are hard to detect at scale.
+- **Image similarity** is missing or basic, so rotation, aspect changes, and small edits are hard to catch at scale.

-This leads to **high man hours per application**, inconsistent outcomes, and a higher risk of missed similarities or delayed detection of infringement.
+The result: **lots of hours per application**, inconsistent decisions, and a real chance of missing similarities or catching infringement too late.

 ### 2.4 Benchmark: Singapore IPOS Trademark Portal

-As a reference for tech-enabled similar-mark search in government IP, we use the **Singapore IPOS Trademark Portal**, in particular the **Similar Mark Search** service:
+We use the **Singapore IPOS Trademark Portal**—especially its **Similar Mark Search**—as a reference for what a tech-enabled, government similar-mark search can look like:

 - **Link:** [IPOS – Similar Mark Search](https://digitalhub.ipos.gov.sg/FAMN/eservice/IP4SG/MN_TmSimilarMarkSearch)

-Singapore’s portal provides a government-grade, self-service interface for searching similar marks.
-Our solution **compares and complements** this by:
+Singapore’s portal is a solid, self-service way to search similar marks.
+Our solution **sits alongside it** by:

-- Integrating **AI-driven image recognition** (e.g. DINOv2, VGG) and **NLP** (multilingual OCR, semantic and phonetic text similarity) into a single pipeline.
+- **Bringing together** AI-based image recognition (DINOv2, VGG) and NLP (multilingual OCR, semantic and phonetic text similarity) in one pipeline.
-- Supporting **multi-modal fusion** (visual + text + color + font + shape) and **Indian languages** (e.g. Hindi, Marathi) with transliteration and translation.
+- **Adding** multi-modal fusion (visual, text, color, font, shape) and **Indian languages** (Hindi, Marathi) with transliteration and translation.
-- Offering a **working prototype** that can be extended toward a 5-year roadmap for full-scale implementation.
+- **Delivering** a working prototype that can grow into the 5-year roadmap.

+**Performance:** We run on limited resources (personal machines and free-tier servers), but **similarity-response latency is on par with or better than** the Singapore portal.
+So the design is efficient enough to move to production once we have the right infrastructure.

 ---